-Consumer Goods - Definition
+Consumer Goods - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Accounting, Taxation, and Reporting

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat are Consumer Goods?What Constitutes a Consumer Good?Types of Consumer GoodsAcademic Research on Consumer Goods

 Consumer goods refer to products purchased by the average customer or buyer, mainly for consumption.
 In the chain of production, consumer goods are mostly the end result of production and manufacturing, and they are sometimes referred to as final goods.
 These products are available at almost every shopping mall or supermarket.
 Examples of consumer goods include but are not limited to clothing, food, and jewelry.
 Raw materials such as wood are not considered to be consumer goods since they can be used in creating other products like furniture, boards, or heat.

 What Constitutes a Consumer Good?